Health Lessons Learned in a Buddhist MonasteryUpdated: September 30, 2017Healthy Living

 I found all this change refreshing, exhilarating as well as horizon broadening.
 Eager to see as much of the country as possible, my friends and I purchased open tickets to the Shinkansen (bullet train) and proceeded to go just about everywhere that had a train station on Honshu, the largest of Japan’s four main islands and also known as the Mainland.

 One of the most amazing places I traveled to was Kyoto, formerly the imperial capital of Japan and home to some of its most ancient architecture and history.
-Unfortunately, shortly after I arrived in Kyoto, I came down with a nasty case of intestinal flu.
+Unfortunately, shortly after I arrived in Kyoto, I came down with a nasty case of stomach flu.

 Desperately needing to rest and recoup for a few days, I took refuge at a Buddhist Monastery that offered overnight accommodations to foreigners wanting to experience authentic monastic life.
 Only a few tourist rooms are available each night, and I was very fortunate to get one immediately upon inquiring.